 Certain posts within the Council are deemed to be 'politically restricted' due to the nature of the job.
+Local Democracy, Economic Development and Construction Act 2009 changed the approach to identifying posts which are politically restricted under Section 2 of the Local Government and Housing Act 1989 (LGHA).

-Your job description will state whether your post is politically restricted.
-If you hold a politically restricted post you must not:
+The statutory officer of the Council holds a politically restricted post and must not: